 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-That’s all I got for today, so if the good Lord’s willin’ and the creek don’t rise, we will commune right here again next Monday.
-Hopefully it will be a very monochrome Monday!
+That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing our idea of COMMERICAL in this maybe not all that sexy place next Monday.